How to Paint Ocean with a Step-by-Step Tutorial

 We will be blending the colors later or adding other colors on top of the blocked-in colors.

-The first layer of paint needs to be thin.
-If the first blocked-in paint is too thick, it will just make a mess later.
+The first layer of paint needs to be thinned with your solvent.
+If the first blocked-in paint is too thick, it will just make a mess later when we paint over it.

 Mix your blue and green for a dark color to start painting at the horizon.